nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     3. The different predicates will be added into a `List<Predicate<Patient>>` and passed to `model#setPatientFilters` to display the filtered Patients.
     4. `FindCommand` will then return `CommandMessage` to indicate it's success and the number of patients found.

-The activity diagram below illustrates the workflow of patient `FindCommand` that is described above.
+The activity diagram below summarises the action when the patient `FindCommand` is executed.

 <img src="images/patient/FindPatientActivityDiagram.png" width="550" />